 What is Alabama dog rot?

-Alabama dog rot is a disease that causes damage to a dog’s blood vessels and the kidney.
+Alabama dog rot is a disease that causes damage to a dog's blood vessels and the kidney.
 It is a mysterious disease which is hard to identify and sadly, very difficult to treat.
 It can cause a dog's skin to rot as it eats the flesh of the animal which makes it a particularly distressing disease.

 Alabama dog rot was first identified amongst greyhounds in the state of Alabama in the 1980s.
 After this first flair up, the number of reported cases dwindled and as no clinical research was carried out, the disease was almost relegated to history.
 Because no one has been able to determine what causes the disease, it is now only recognisable by its collection of clinical symptoms.
 The scientific name for Alabama Rot is cutaneous and renal glomerular vasculopathy (CRGV).

 How many dogs have been affected in the UK?

 Since the disease was first detected in 2012 in the UK the number of cases of Alabama dog rot in dogs has risen to 279 confirmed cases..
 The most serious outbreak was in the New Forest region of Hampshire but there have also been reported cases in several other counties, with the most recent cases reported Gloucestershire, Monmouthshire, Devon, Dorset, Cheshire, Warwickshire, Greater Manchester and Worcestershire.

 According to Vet Times, the highest number of confirmed cases has been in Greater Manchester, Dorset, Devon and the New Forest in Hampshire.

 Confirmed cases of Alabama dog rot in the UK

 - 2018: 46 cases

 Experts at Anderson Moores Veterinary Practice in Hampshire have launched a website dedicated to Alabama Rot Disease.
 The new site offers advice and information about CRGV to pet owners, including a live map of confirmed cases across the UK: